Rights of Nature (RONA18) National Art Exhibition

 ABOUT THE EXHIBITION

-The Art Exhibition is part of AELA’s Bi-Annual Rights of Nature Celebration, RONA18 – “Rights of Nature Australia 2018” – which has been designed to promote cultural engagement with the emerging, global, Rights of Nature movement, and to celebrate the Australian Peoples’ Tribunal for Community and Nature’s Rights, which is being held on Saturday 27th October 2018 at Banco Court in Brisbane.
+The RONA18 National Exhibition is part of AELA’s Bi-Annual Rights of Nature Celebration, RONA18 – “Rights of Nature Australia 2018” – which has been designed to promote cultural engagement with the emerging, global, Rights of Nature movement, and to celebrate the Australian Peoples’ Tribunal for Community and Nature’s Rights, held on Saturday 27th October 2018 at Banco Court in Brisbane.

-The Rights of Nature National Art Exhibition will connect with the themes of the 2018 Peoples Tribunal, which is examining the impact of industrial scale agriculture on the Rights of Nature and local communities.
+The Rights of Nature National Art Exhibition connects with the themes of the 2018 Peoples Tribunal, which examined the impact of industrial scale agriculture on the Rights of Nature and local communities.

-The Exhibition will feature works from artists investigating themes of agency, in relation to existing and future food production and distribution systems.
-These works will reveal, reflect and critique the current flaws in the western legal system that are disabling us from making purposeful choices and taking action to support the transition to earth-centred governance.
-The exhibition will also record and celebrate the transformations taking place that are assisting us.
+The Exhibition featured works from artists investigating themes of agency, in relation to existing and future food production and distribution systems.
+These works revealed, reflected and critiqued the current flaws in the western legal system that are disabling us from making purposeful choices and taking action to support the transition to earth-centred governance.

 PARTICIPATING ARTISTS include: